Amet13/WiseRate/README.md

   </p>
 </div>

-WiseRate is a CLI tool for monitoring favorable currency exchange rates from Wise, with support for alerts, caching, multiple API providers, and an interactive mode.
+WiseRate is a CLI tool for monitoring currency exchange rates, with support for alerts, caching, and an interactive mode.

 ## ✨ Features

 - **Modern Architecture**: Built with Python 3.13, async/await, and Pydantic v2 models
-- **Multiple API Support**: Wise API (primary for favorable rates) + fallback free APIs
+- **API Integration**: Free exchange rate API with built-in caching and rate limiting
 - **Smart Caching**: Configurable cache TTL with fallback to stale data
 - **Alert System**: Set price alerts with above/below thresholds
 - **Rich CLI**: Beautiful command-line interface with Click and Rich